tidymodels/tailor/tests/testthat/_snaps/adjust-probability-calibration.md

       -- tailor ----------------------------------------------------------------------
       A binary postprocessor with 1 adjustment:

-      * Re-calibrate classification probabilities using unknown method.
+      * Re-calibrate classification probabilities using method.

 ---